dailybruin/the-stack/_posts/2021-2-5-class-fill-ups-2.md

 ---
-title: When to Enroll in Each Class
+title: When to enroll in each class
 teaser: Determine which classes you should enroll in during your first or second pass, based on analysis of Spring 2020, Fall 2020, and Winter 2021 Quarter Enrollment Data
 authors:
   - ananya_garg